We’ve worked through many of the common fears that individuals recovering from alcohol and drug addiction face.

 If it is going to hurt so badly, why keep moving through this process?

-Now that you realize just how overwhelming it can be, take a moment to think about what it is going to be like if you keep using.
+Now that you realize just how overwhelming it can be, take a moment to think about what it is going to be like if you keep using drugs.
 The pain will get worse.
 Your health will fail.
 Your loved ones will leave.
 You’ll face challenge after challenge.

 Staying on the path to recovery offers opportunity and clarity.
 Most of all, there are solutions to nearly any mental or physical element of pain you may have in recovery.